cryzed/toFeed/README.md

     Turns the regular twitter feed into an RSS feed.
 Simply use the username as an argument.
 Apparently there are different kind of Twitter pages, so don't expect this to work for all users.
-Time timeline widget is a way better option.
+Using the timeline widget adapter is a way better option.

 Usage